-The dad is torn apart into two people, a pedagog and a human; love towards his son is fighting with his inner frustration.
+The dad has torn apart into two people, a pedagogy, and a human; love towards his son is fighting with his inner frustration.
 Something inside him thinks, “How dare a five-year-old child say such words??”

 Dad tells himself, “Many things have happened before.
 This is something new.”
 Maybe Mathew heard this phrase in preschool and simply brought it home with him.
 “What should I do now?”
 He thinks to himself.
 “Should I become upset and hurt?
 But I’m not really upset and hurt.
 Should I pretend to be upset to teach him a lesson?
 Or perhaps I should turn this into a joke?
 But I can’t because he might feel like he genuinely hates me at this moment.”

 With the most calm, serious, and unflustered voice, Dad asks, “Why do you hate me?”

 Matthew explains, “Because you want Serge to come, but I don’t want Serge to come.”
 Dad feels frustration rise inside himself once again.
 Of course, he loves his boy, but right now, he hears a lot of “no’s” and “I don’t wants.”
 That being said, the dad thinks about how it is important for the boy to have “wants” and “don’t wants.”
 After all, Dad wants Matthew to grow up having a lot of self-motivation, having a lot of healthy “wants” and “don’t wants” in the future.
 He doesn’t want an unmotivated 25-year-old son in the future.

 Dad comes up with an unusual idea.
 Dad asks Matthew, “What if we meet Serge in front of the house on the porch?”